ga-chicago/digital-ocean-droplet-provisioning/README.md

   10. Once you're done practicing your Unix/Linux skills, move on.

 > _Hint_: Like any other computer, a user can `logout` of a system to exit.

+> 🔑 Right now you're automatically logged in as the **root** user.
+This user has all of the power on your server.
+It is best practice create new users to handle specific tasks (such as one user named dba_admin for databases and one named webmaster for web servers).

 ## 4. Provisioning your virtual server